Royal Library, Denmark: Book theft in the 1970s

 In the 1970s, the library saw the largest book theft in Danish history, with the case only being resolved in 2003.
 Almost 3,200 works (books and similar), mostly antiques, were stolen from the library by an employee.
 Most have since been recovered, but a few hundred remain missing.

 Items collected

-Books, journals, newspapers, pamphlets and corporate publications, manuscripts and archives, maps, prints and photographs, music scores, documentation of folkways and popular traditions, four annual electronic copies of the Danish Internet by legal deposit.
+Books, journals, newspapers, pamphlets and corporate publications, manuscripts and archives, maps, prints and photographs, music scores, documentation of folkways and popular traditions, games, and four annual electronic copies of the Danish Internet by legal deposit.